 How much does it cost to sell a house?

 The total cost to sell a house depends on the agreement between the buyer and seller.
 If you’ve agreed to cover some of the buyer’s closing costs, you could end up paying more.
 But in most cases, your largest closing cost will be the agents’ commissions, typically around 6% of the selling price.

 How much work do I have to put into my home to sell it?

+You want your home to look as inviting as possible when you are selling.
+But how much you should spend depends on your market and the return those upgrades will bring.
 Your best move is to speak with your real estate agent about what updates could help your home sell faster for a reasonable investment on your part.

-Selling your home is far from a quick process.
-It involves setting the right asking price, staging your home so that it looks its best, boosting your residence’s curb appeal and effectively marketing your home to the deepest possible pool of buyers.
+Selling your home is quite the process.
+It involves setting the right asking price, staging your living spaces, boosting your residence’s curb appeal and effectively marketing your listing to buyers.
 Doing this on your own is a challenge.
 That’s why it makes sense to work with a skilled real estate agent.